Learn how to create clear, approachable calls for entry attract the right applicants for your opportunity. Image courtesy of Eric Alfaro.

 For technical issues (account setup, login, submitting), contact Artwork Archive at [email protected] or 720-900-5560.

-Ask yourself: “Do I know what this is, if I’m eligible, and exactly what to submit?”
-Check for any blindspots you may have.
+Check your eligibility and submission requirements: Ask yourself: “Do I know what this opportunity is, whether I’m eligible, and exactly what I need to submit?”
+Look for any missing details or assumptions that may not be obvious to an applicant.

 To help you create your first call, we've created a quick-start guide that walks you through the process of creating your opportunity listing, crafting clear and compelling call language, setting deadlines, and launching and promoting your call.